madzadev/audio-player/README.md

 ## Final notes

-It's recommended to use CMS like [Contentful](https://www.contentful.com) to manage your audio files and access them via API.
+The audio files can be stored and accessed both locally in your project via file path (e.g., `public/yourtrack.mp3`) or using external host and providing direct URL to the source (e.g., `https://website.com/yourtrack.mp3`).

 The project is under MIT license, so be free to check it out and contribute!